 - Incorporate the gifts and talents of the community volunteers as a vehicle to finance the program (manufacturing studios staffed by community volunteers with the products sold in a retail store environment).

 In November of 2014, the retail store of Heartisans Marketplace opened and operated November and December.
 Funds generated from the sale of products from the studios and community donations provided funds to begin accepting women into the job training program in January 2015.
-That January, partnering with Longview Economic Development Corporation (LEDCO), Heartisans became the ACT WorkKeys Career Ready site in Gregg County providing program participants with certificates in 10 key essential skills for the workplace plus a national career readiness certificate upon completion of the program.
+That January, partnering with Longview Economic Development Corporation (LEDCO), Heartisans became the ACT WorkKeys Career Ready site in Gregg County providing program participants with certificates in ten key essential skills for the workplace plus a National Career Readiness Certificate upon completion of the program.

-Women are referred into the Heartisans’ job readiness program from other local 501(c)(3) nonprofits, churches, families, the court system, and the community at large.
+Women are referred into the Heartisans’ Work-Readiness Program from other local 501(c)(3) nonprofits, churches, families, the court system, and the community at large.
 Heartisans offers a holistic approach to being job ready.
 While in our program, legal, medical, dental, and vision challenges are addressed, along with spiritual, emotional and physical needs through volunteers and community partners.
+The Heartisans program provides job skills to re-enter the workforce as well as life skills and mentoring so that women can provide for their families' needs and be contributing members of our community.

-To date, we have had 100+ women complete the Heartisans’ job readiness program.
-Over 90% of these women have entered the workforce in our community with many continuing their education through Kilgore College or trade certifications, each moving towards independence and a contributing member of our community.
+We began with two women and helped six women achieve success in the first year.
+Now, almost nine years later, we are able to support up to ten women per session (8 to 10 weeks).
+To date, we have had 132 women complete the Heartisans’ Work Readiness Program.
+Over 90% of these women have entered the workforce in our community with many continuing their education through Kilgore College or trade certifications, each moving towards independence.